0x00002a/sanums/README.md

 # Sanums
 _Sane numbers library for C++20_

+## Disclaimer

+This is a toy project, if you wanna use it in production great!
+But be prepared to maintain it yourself.

 ## Overview

 This is mostly a toy project to see what could be done with C++20 features such as concepts.